Bushwalking in Australia: Essential Hiking Safety Tips

 Hiking safely in Aussie alpine regions

-Yes, it does get cold in Australia and even in summer.
+Yes, it does get cold in Australia, even in summer.
 The alpine areas in New South Wales, Victoria and Tasmania can drop to chilly temperatures overnight, patches of snow can be seen around and the weather can turn at a moment's notice.
 That track you thought you saw in front of you can disappear; leaving you relying on the paper map and a compass or having to bunker down.

 Unless you are a highly experienced winter snow hiker or camper, it's best to avoid it.